jku/repository-playground/playground/IMPLEMENTATION-NOTES.md

   * used by repo to notify @username
 * key.x-playground-online-uri
   * used by repo to sign with online key
-* role.x-playground-invited-signers
-  * used by repo to notify invited usernames
-  * used by tool to accept invitations
-* role.x-playground-expiry-period (for all online roles)
+* role.x-playground-expiry-period & role.x-playground-signing-period (for all online roles)
   * used by repo to decide when new timestamp/snapshot is needed and to decide the new expiry date
+  * signing-period may not be needed -- maybe we can predict what is safe?
 * signed.x-playground-expiry-period & signed.x-playground-signing-period (for all offline roles)
   * used by repo to decide when to start a signing event
   * used by tool to bump version

+In addition to signed metadata, the following data is commited to git during the signing event (but is not part of the actual signed repository):
+* invitations
+  * set by signer tool
+  * used by repo to notify invited usernames
+  * used by signer tool to accept invitations
+* requested signatures
+  * set by repository
+  * used by signer tool to sign

 ## GitHub Actions that should be provided